UPDATE – FEBRUARY 2026:

 A Pillar of the DSA

-These election integrity guidelines are part of a broader framework that includes the Code of Practice on Disinformation, the Political Ads Transparency Regulation, and the Recommendation on Electoral Processes.
-Together, these tools ensure a transparent, rights-respecting digital environment—especially in the lead-up to the EU’s cross-border elections.
+The election integrity guidelines form part of a broader European framework that includes the Code of Practice on Disinformation, the Political Ads Transparency Regulation, and the Recommendation on Electoral Processes.
+Together, these initiatives aim to maintain a transparent, rights-respecting digital environment during elections across the European Union.

 Need Help?